Syllabus for IST 597f:

 Stuff on psychology and writing [one copy per group]

 (ABCS) The ABCS of HCI.
-Ritter, F. E, Gilmore, D., & Churchill, E. 2004.
+Ritter, F. E, Gilmore, D., & Churchill, E. 2010.
 Available from Kinko's (on the corner-ish of Atherton and College, ph.
-238-2679) at cost, for about $20.00. approximately 210 pages.
+238-2679) at cost, for about $38.00. approximately 400 pages.

 Publication Manual of the APA (available at the PSU Bookstore) as a guide to referencing, citing, and the formatting of papers and manuscripts in general.
-Each pair should have access to a copy of this, or to Strunk and White's "The elements of style."
+Each pair should have access to a copy of this, and to Strunk and White's "The elements of style."

 3.4 Required readings